-Since Stonewall, there have been significant milestones in the quest for civil rights at large and for LGBTQ+ people specifically, including the U.S. Supreme Court decisions to ratify marriage equality on June 26, 2013, and that the Civil Rights Act of 1964 protects LGBTQ+ employees from workplace discrimination on June 15, 2020.
-Still, several decades after the Stonewall Uprising, LGBTQ+ communities, Black, Brown, Indigenous, Pacific Islander, Native American, Asian and historically excluded people across the nation are still targeted by heterosexism, racism, transphobia and xenophobia to name a few.
+Since Stonewall, there have been significant milestones in the quest for civil rights at large and for LGBTQ+ people specifically, including the U.S. Supreme Court decision to ratify marriage equality on June 26, 2013, and the June 15, 2020 decision that the language of the Civil Rights Act of 1964 protects LGBTQ+ employees from workplace discrimination.
+Several decades after the Stonewall Uprising, LGBTQ+ communities, Black, Brown, Indigenous, Pacific Islander, Native American, Asian and historically excluded people across the nation are still targeted by heterosexism, racism, transphobia and xenophobia to name a few.

+WSU Vancouver is committed to building a community of equity and dismantling systemic inequities, including "isms" and phobias.
+WSU Vancouver is committed to building a community of equity and dismantling systemic inequities, including "isms" and phobias.
 WSU Vancouver recognizes and celebrates LGBTQ+ Pride Month.
-Below are strategies, opportunities and resources for students, staff, faculty, and external partners to build a community of equity, belonging and love throughout this Pride month and beyond.
+Below are strategies, opportunities and resources for students, staff, faculty and external partners to build a community of equity, belonging and love throughout this Pride Month and beyond.

 - Advocate justice for and send healing energy to loved ones of dearly departed fellow human beings whose names are known and unknown, including our transgender and gender-variant siblings.

-Throughout Pride month and every day, WSU Vancouver is devoted to advancing equity-mindedness, cultural responsiveness, and inclusive excellence such that all LGBTQ+ students, staff, faculty, external partners and prospective VanCougs feel a deep sense of welcome, safety, support, agency, pride and opportunity to thrive.
+Throughout Pride Month and every day, WSU Vancouver is devoted to advancing equity-mindedness, cultural responsiveness and inclusive excellence such that all LGBTQ+ students, staff, faculty, external partners and prospective VanCougs feel a sense of belonging, safety, support, agency, pride and opportunity to thrive.